 Once you do begin to introduce fish and corals this should be done slowly over a period of time to prevent a crash which can be costly and devestating.

-In your marine aquarium is salt water, this is vital for the survival of your fish, corals and invertebrates as this is the same as their natural habitat where they would be found in the wild in the ocean.
-Over time your water will begin to evaporate and when it does the salinity (salt levels) will rise because the salt will not evaporate and remains in the tank so you will need to top the aquarium back up with RO Water only to keep the salinity levels balanced at all times.
+In your marine aquarium is salt water, this is vital for the survival of your fish, corals and invertebrates as it is the same as their natural habitat where they would be found in the wild in the ocean.
+Over time your water will begin to evaporate and when it does the salinity (salt levels) will rise because the salt will not evaporate, so you will need to top the aquarium to keep the salinity levels balanced.

 It's recommended that you perform a 10% water change every week or a 20% water change every two weeks, whichever is more convenient for you.
 When you do this you will be removing saltwater and topping the tank back up with saltwater only, not RO water.